folio-org/docs/content/en/docs/Metadata/Inventory/_index.md

 In the Instance relationship section, you can add any relationships between the instance and other instances.

 -   **Parent instances.** The main link in a bound-with situation: It will have an item record (and thus barcode) that all other bibliographic records associated with a given bound-with volume can link to.
 Child records are those associated bibliographic records.
 Child records will have LKR fields in the bibliographic record that include the ADM number of the parent record and "Enum.
 Level.1" information found in the parent record's item record.
 Doing this allows all item record information in the parent record to display in the child record, so the same barcode, sublibrary, collection, description, call number, etc. will show up for all titles in a bound-with.
 -   **Child instances.** Associated with linking bound-withs, which allows for "links" between separate bibliographic records and/or a bibliographic record and items belonging to another bibliographic record.
-Child recordsare those associated bibliographic records.
+Child records are those associated bibliographic records.

 #### Adding a parent instance